Law of conservation of energy

-Conservation of energy in thermodynamics states that the total heat or energy of our universe must remain constant.
-The relation between heat and work in physical science is the origin of the first law of thermodynamics.
-Therefore, the first law of thermodynamics states that energy can neither be created nor be destroyed but it may be transferred one form to another.
-In other words, when one form of energy disappears, an exact and same amount of other form appears to maintain the net amount of energy in our universe constant.
+Law of Conservation of energy or conservation of energy principle in thermodynamics states that the total heat or energy of our universe must remain constant.
+The relation between heat and work in science is the origin of the first law of conservation of energy.
+The first law of energy conservation in thermodynamics states that energy can neither be created nor be destroyed but may be transferred from one form to another.
+In other words, when one form of energy disappears, an exact and same amount of other form appears to maintain the net amount of energy in our universe.
 Hence a definite quantity of electrical energy given to be equivalent quantity of heat or mechanical work.

-Therefore, online learning chemistry or physis in conservation energy in thermodynamics provides the calculation formula for specific heat change and transfer in cyclic, isothermal, isochoric, and isolated process in terms of internal energy and work done by the ideal system.
+Conservation of energy in thermodynamics provides the calculation and formula for specific heat change and transfer in cyclic, isothermal, isochoric, and isolated processes in terms of internal energy and work done by the system.

 Let q amount of heat supplied to the system containing one-mole gas in a cylinder fitted with a frictionless weightless moveable piston.
 At constant pressure, the gas molecules expand from volume V1 to V2, and the temperature changes from T1 to T2.
 Therefore, according to the 1st law of thermodynamics, q = dU + w, where dU = change of internal energy.
 If the work restricted to pressure-volume work or mechanical work then w = PdV.
 Hence, q = dU + PdV.

 Change in internal energy formula

 Internal energy changes in the cyclic process, dU = 0.
 Therefore, according to the first law, q = w.
 Hence from the energy conservation formula in thermodynamics, heat is completely converted into work for the cyclic process.